returnly/event_tracker/README.md

 # EventTracker

 For consistent behavioral and event tracking across Rails applications.
+Supports Mixpanel out of the box, and allows for implementing custom tracker plugins for additional providers.

 ## Installation